SIJOT/SIJOT-2.x/readme.md

 ## Quickstart

 ## Bugs and feature requests.
 Have a bug or a feature request?
 Please first read the [issue guidelines]() and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue]().
+Or you can contact us on [Slack](https://rientjeteen.slack.com).

 ## Security vurnabilities.